vektor-inc/vk-all-in-one-expansion-unit/readme.txt

 == Changelog ==

+* [ Bug fix ] Fixed ExUnit icon appearing in other menus
 * [ Google Analytics ][ Add function ] Add option for disable tracking of logged in user

 = 9.73.3.0 =